Islam and the Prophet Muhammad

 In the seventh century, the city of Mecca was a thriving marketplace with the Ka’aba at it’s center, a sacred enclosed altar believed to have been constructed centuries ago by Abraham, one of the first of God’s prophets.
 In the years before the religion of Islam, men from various tribes traveled to Mecca to do business, and the Ka’aba was filled with hundreds of statues that represented their different religious beliefs.

 In the year 570 CE, Muhammad was born into a prosperous family of the Quraysh tribe in Mecca.
 Though his mother and father died while he was young, his uncle raised him to be a successful trader and businessman.
 When he was in his late thirties, Muhammad was praying in a cave outside of the city when he was visited by the angel Gabriel.
-The angel told him that he was chosen by God to receive his revelations and preach to others about the one true god, Allah, and how to live peaceful, moral lives.
+The angel told him that he had been chosen by God.
+He was to receive God’s revelations and preach to others about the one true god, Allah, encouraging them to live peaceful, moral lives.
 Though Muhammad was frightened, he memorized the verses that would later be written down to become the chapters of the Quran.

 As Muhammad began to talk to others about what he’d been told, he met with resistance from the businessmen in Mecca who were loyal to their own religious beliefs.
 In 622 CE he was forced to leave Mecca and flee to the northern city of Medina where his message of unity and monotheism was accepted (this event, the Hijrah, was the start of the Islamic calendar).